zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-sprint-boot-rest-api-service.md

           }
       }
         ```
-      **Note:** You can define `gradle.properties` file where you can set your username, password and the
+      **Note:** You can define the `gradle.properties` file where you can set your username, password, and the
-      read-only repo URL for access to the Zowe Artifactory.This way, you do not need to hardcode the username,
+      read-only repo URL for access to the Zowe Artifactory.
+By defining the `gradle.properties`, you do not need to hardcode the username,
       password, and read-only repo URL in your `gradle.build` file.

       **Example:**